brightcove/brightcove-player-sdk-ios/README.md

 Upon calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:`, the player will send a lifecycle event of type `kBCOVPlaybackSessionLifecycleEventResumeBegin`. `kBCOVPlaybackSessionLifecycleEventResumeComplete` will be sent if this action succeeds, otherwise `kBCOVPlaybackSessionLifecycleEventResumeFail` will be sent.

 You must wait before calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:` a second time until you have received either `kBCOVPlaybackSessionLifecycleEventResumeComplete` or `kBCOVPlaybackSessionLifecycleEventResumeFail` from the previous call.
-You may wish to impose a retry limit, before giving the user a message that their network is too unstable.al
+You may wish to impose a retry limit, before giving the user a message that their network is too unstable.

+When the AVPlayer is still able to access the network, but the video stalls because the network is too slow, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackStalled` event.
+When playback is able to resume, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackRecovered` event.
+These events only cover the case where normal playback stopped and does not cover buffering that occurs during a seek or initial load of the video.

+When the video is initially loading, when a seek occurs, or when playback stalls due to a slow network, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackBufferEmpty` event.
+When playback is able to resume,  the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackLikelyToKeepUp` event.
+You may wish to implement a loading spinner in this case.

 A Word on Subclassing
 ---------------------